 Frequency – How often do customers run up against the problem?
 Is it once a year or every hour?
 Frequency matters.
 A problem that confronts customers more often will increase their level of aggravation.
 The impact may even be exponential.
 It’s also good to identify whether multiple customers are experiencing the problem.
 It’s better to solve problems that affect as many customers as possible.
 Otherwise, you’ll put yourself in the position of stealing resources only to help a small minority of customers.
 Since frequency is time-bound, you could use a range like 1-5, where 1 is rare frequency and 5 is high frequency.
 Adjust to your needs.

-Here’s an example: A principle architect doesn’t know whether a potential hire has the right experience with AutoCAD.
+Here’s an example: A principal architect doesn’t know whether a potential hire has the right experience with AutoCAD.

 Pain, 9 – The company has been burned a couple of times in the past when they hired an architect who said they knew AutoCAD.
 This caused projects to be put on hold as more senior architects trained the new hire.
 They determined it cost more than $10,000 in lost time.